Making good use of farm buildings for mushroom production

 The bulk of the course happens on your own time, with discussions, readings, and assignments in MOODLE, our virtual classroom.
 To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters and ask questions to address your farm issues in real time.
 If you miss one, they are always recorded and posted for later viewing.
 Access details will be posted in MOODLE once you have registered and logged in.

 February 27 – April 3, with Webinars each Tuesday evening from 6:30 – 8:00pm Eastern time.
 Webinars are recorded for later viewing.
+Registration for this course is currently closed.
+It will next be offered in Spring 2019.

 Willie Crosby, owner of Fungi Ally